trufflesuite/trufflesuite.com/public/docs/drizzle/getting-started.md

 ### `events` (object)
 An object consisting of contract names each containing an array of strings of the event names we'd like to listen for and sync with the store.

+### `polls` (object)
+An object containing key/value pairs denoting what is being polled and the interval (in ms).
+Possible polls are accounts and blocks.
+Accounts will poll for addresses and balances, blocks for new blocks.
+Blocks default to 3000.
+For example: `polls: { accounts: 1500 }`.

 ### `web3` (object)
 Options regarding `web3` instantiation.